Day1: Nov 15, 2024 (Fri) – Keynote Speaker (Online)

 Biography

-Gary Bonar is a Lecturer in Languages and TESOL at Monash University.
+Gary Bonar is a Senior Lecturer in Languages and TESOL at Monash University.
 His research is in the areas of language teacher education and language teacher identity.
 Previously he taught languages (Italian, Japanese and EAL) and was a member of secondary school leadership.
 He also has extensive international experience teaching English as a foreign language in parts of Asia and Europe.
 Gary’s research focuses on language teacher identity dynamics, aiming to optimize the preparation and support for language teachers in schools.

 Ms Katherine Brownlee